maleko/solaredge-insights/README.md

 # Execution

 1. `temporal server start-dev` to start [Temporal Server](https://github.com/temporalio/cli/#installation).
+   1. Use `temporal server start-dev -db-filename filename` if you want to persist it.
-1. `npm install` to install dependencies.
+2. `npm install` to install dependencies.
-1. `npm run start.watch` to start the Worker.
+3. `npm run start.watch` to start the Worker.
-1. In another shell, `npm run workflow` to run the Workflow Client.
+4. In another shell, `npm run workflow` to run the Workflow Client.

 The Workflow should return something like this: